Pros

 On the front of the X-Sense SC07-MR alarm, a small LED display gives you quick, useful info at a glance.

 On the front of the X-Sense SC07-MR alarm, a small LED display provides quick, useful information at a glance.
-It displays the battery level, as well as real-time CO levels in parts per million.
-There’s also a status light, usually off, but it’ll glow yellow if there’s a fault, or red if the alarm is triggered.
+It displays the battery level and real-time CO levels in parts per million.
+There’s also a status light, usually off, that glows yellow if there’s a fault or red if the alarm is triggered.

 The rest of the design sticks pretty close to what you’d expect from a premium version of a traditional alarm.
 It’s circular, with a test button on the front, and it blends in well enough that you won’t mind having it on your ceiling.